generaxion/axio-starter/README.md

 1. Go through the `/modules/` and remove any unneeded.
 Just throw them to trash.
 2. Save logo at `/assets/images/logo.svg`
-3. Setup base variables at `/assets/styles/utils/_variables.scss`
+3. Setup colors and fonts at `/assets/styles/utils/_variables.scss`
-4. Run `gulp && gulp watch`

 ### 2.2 Developer setup